krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

                           WRFILE:/tmp/foo-new-keytab
                      kadmin:

+.. _ktadd_end:

 .. _ktremove:

 ktremove
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-       **ktremove** [**-k** *keytab*] [**-q**] *principal* [*kvno* | *all* | *old*]
+       **ktremove**  *principal* [*kvno* | *all* | *old*]
-              Removes entries for the specified principal from a *keytab*.
-Requires no permissions, since this does not require database
+              Removes entries for the specified *principal* from a keytab.
+Requires no permissions, since this does not require database access.

-              access.
-If the string "all" is specified, all entries for that principal are removed; if the string "old" is specified, all
+              If the string "all" is specified, all entries for that principal are removed;
-              entries for that principal except those with the highest kvno are removed.
-Otherwise, the value specified is parsed as an integer,
+              if the string "old" is specified, all entries for that principal except those with the highest kvno are removed.
-              and all entries whose kvno match that integer are removed.
-If the *-k*  argument is not specifeid, the default *keytab*
+              Otherwise, the value specified is parsed as an integer, and all entries whose *kvno* match that integer are removed.

-              */etc/krb5.keytab* is used.
-If the *-q* option is specified, less verbose status information is displayed.
+              The options are:

+              **-k[eytab]**  *keytab*
+                     Use keytab as the keytab file.
+Otherwise, *ktremove* will use the default keytab file (*/etc/krb5.keytab*).

+              **-q**
+                     Run in quiet mode.
+This causes *ktremove* to display less verbose information.

               EXAMPLE::

-                     kadmin: ktremove -k /usr/local/var/krb5kdc/kadmind.keytab kadmin/admin
+                     kadmin: ktremove -k /usr/local/var/krb5kdc/kadmind.keytab kadmin/admin all
                      Entry for principal kadmin/admin with kvno 3 removed
                           from keytab WRFILE:/usr/local/var/krb5kdc/kadmind.keytab.
                      kadmin:

+.. _ktremove_end:

 FILES